 - 440 meters of altitude descent

-Trudy trail from Jochpass to Trübsee (challenging)
+Trudy-Trail from Jochpass to Trübsee (demanding)

 - 200 meters of descent

-Hells Bells Trail from Jochpass to Engstlenalp (moderately difficult)
+Hells Bells Trail from Jochpass to Engstlenalp (moderately difficult):

 The trail is comfortably one meter wide, but has some challenges.